Alexa, when did you get so big?

 The clunky and robotic ‘Keyword-ese’ that we all use when using a search engine on desktop or mobile is replaced by full sentences in voice searches; usually in the form of a question.

-Instead of (e.g.) ‘Penzance weather Thursday’, which we might type into a search bar for the most accurate results, a voice search with a Smart Assistant would likely be along the lines of ‘What’s the weather in Penzance like on Thursday?’.
+Instead of (e.g.) ‘SEO Cornwall’, which we might type into a search bar for the most accurate results, a voice search with a Smart Assistant would likely be along the lines of ‘What SEO agencies are available in Cornwall?’.

 These voice searches use longtail keywords, which are more like fully-formed phrases rather than a selection of individual words related to the need being expressed.